alces-flight/flight-env/etc/envs/singularity/info.md

 ## ENVIRONMENT CREATION

 This environment provides Singularity v3.2.1.
-It is possible to create either user-level Singularity environments or, if you have superuser access, to create system-wide Singularity environments.
+It is possible to create either user-level Singularity environments or, if you have write access to the global environment tree, to create system-wide Singularity environments.

 ### Personal Environment